Čaplja: Name

-Except for the island of Kožara, major part of the area has no name of its own though it used to be called Crvenka, just like the modern weekend settlement.
+Except for the island of Kožara, the major part of the area has no name of its own though it used to be called Crvenka, just like the modern weekend settlement.
 City government proposed temporary name of čaplja, which is Serbian for heron.
 It is decided that each project, proposed to the city government for the future island, should also propose a name for it.